 I left, I moved to Europe and I moved on with my life.
-I wanted to leave this behind me however I feel obliged to provide an update considering the fact that several other teachers have contacted me to tell me that they have experienced equally terrible conditions at the Lykeion Language Forum.
+I wanted to leave this behind me.
+However, I feel obliged to provide an update considering the fact that several other teachers have contacted me to tell me that they have experienced equally terrible conditions at the Lykeion Language Forum.

 I also know that some weird dude has set up a hate site about me – whatever weird dude.
 I have moved on and I’m living my best life in Greece.
 I trust anyone that sees his malicious post can see it for what it is: online trollin’ at its saddest.

-In the more objective post I wrote on this site, I have included a copy of the contract and reviewed its many illegalities (illegal fines, no pension/healthcare) as well as details from those who fled the school more recently.
+In the more objective post I wrote on this site, I have included a copy of the contract and reviewed its many illegalities.
+Illegal aspects of the Lykeion contract includes things such as illegal fines, no pension or healthcare, and fees for leaving early.

 Hagwon Horror Story: